 - Direct Approach – when you directly contact the right internal people without knowing them

-So now, let's dive to these four job search strategies, and which one you should use.
+So now, let's dive into these four job search strategies, and decide which one you should use.
 It’s time for you to step out of your shell and get in touch with employers!

-That is the strategy you know the best, and you use the most.
+This is the strategy you know the best and the one you use the most.
 However, it can be a huge waste of time if you don't use it well.

 The biggest mistake you can do is to apply for all job openings you see, and everywhere.
 However, I remind you that you are a foreigner, and you need a visa!
-And only 1 on 16 companies in the United States hire and sponsor their employees for a visa.
-Additionally, sponsor companies cannot technically sponsor for all kinds of visa, and on the other hand, you cannot be sponsored for all existing types of visa neither.
+And only 1 in 16 companies in the United States hire and sponsor their employees for a visa.
+Additionally, sponsor companies cannot technically sponsor for all kinds of visas.
+And on the other hand, you cannot be sponsored for all existing types of visa.

-Then, applying to open jobs posted on general job boards means that you are in competition with others, especially with locals, who have them, a work authorization.
+Applying to open jobs posted on general job boards means that you are in competition with others, especially with locals, who already have work authorization.

-Finally, even for Americans, it's hard to get a job by applying online.
+Even for Americans, it's hard to get a job by applying online.
 Every year, more than 100 million people are looking for a job in the USA.
-Only 20% of jobs are posted online, and 75% of candidates apply online: exactly like you do!
+Only 20% of jobs are posted online, and 75% of candidates apply online, exactly like you do!
 It means that for each job ad, the company will receive an average of 250 applications.
 That's why the ATS (Applicant Tracking System) exists!
-During your application submission, you will be asked very often: "do you need a visa sponsorship now or in the future?", and/or: "do you have a work authorization?".
+During your application submission, you will often be asked: "do you need a visa sponsorship now or in the future?" and/or: "do you have a work authorization?".
 If you genuinely answer, you will be blocked by the ATS automatically.
-So you applied for... nothing!
+It will begin to feel like you applied for nothing!

 So really, what is your chance here?